diskoverdata/diskover-docs/source_files/search_syntax.md

 #### Examples with Season Number
 Let's do another example with a season's number for a show.
 For example, if you want to search for **season 1**, the file name could have different spelling like **S1**, **season 1**, **s01**, **s_1**, etc.

-In order to expand your results to include all possibilities, without at the same time expending too much, the best search syntax would be **s*1** because the **\*** would catch everything in between the **s** and the **1**.
+In order to expand your results to include all possibilities, without expending too much either, a logical search syntax would be **s*1** because the **\*** would catch everything in between the **s** and the **1**.
 Now, this would also find season 11 for example, but it's better to widen your results at first and then narrow them down once you have an idea of the possible results.

 #### Find all Files in a Sequence